-- One course from Group A Cognitive and Physiological * 4 cr.
+- One foundations course in Cognitive & Physiological -- 4 cr.

-- One course from Group C Diversity and Social Justice* 4 cr.
+- One foundations course in Diversity & Social Justice -- 4 cr

-*Refer to Psychology Department section of this Catalog for a list of courses in Group A and Group C.
+*Refer to Psychology B.A. for a list of courses in each domain.

-Note: At least one course must be at the 4000-level or higher.
-Students must have a cumulative average of 2.5 based on all courses in the minor.
+Note: Students must have a cumulative average of 2.5 based on all courses in the minor.